abbas-taher/decision-tree-algorithm-example/README.md

        True(1)         True(1)        maybe
        False(1)        False(0)       maybe

-## Output Tree
+## Program Output: The Decision Tree dict
-The algorithm outputs a Python dictionary that represents a graph tree.
-If we run the program with the input data (file) we get the following output: <br>
+The machine learning algorithm outputs a Python dictionary that represents a graph tree.
+If we run the program with the input data (file) we get the following output (which is idential to the above tree diagram) : <br>

-    #
+    # output as dict
     {'non-surfacing': {0: {'flippers': {0: 'maybe', 1: 'no'}}, 1: {'flippers': {0: 'no', 1: 'yes'}}}}

      non-surfacing: